MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	if (rxTeradataTableExists("ccScoreOutput2"))
 	    rxTeradataDropTable("ccScoreOutput2")

 Now we call the *rxDataStep* function, specifying the transforms we want in a list.
 We also specifying the additional R packages that are needed to perform the transformations.
-Note that these packages must be pre-installed on the nodes of your Teradata platform.
+These packages must be pre-installed on the nodes of your Teradata platform.

 	rxDataStep(inData = teradataScoreDS, outFile = teradataOutDS2,
 		transforms = list(ccFraudProb = inv.logit(ccFraudLogitScore)),